Reverse DNS PTR Checker

 ## Topic Overview

 Reverse DNS, also called PTR, maps an IP address back to a hostname.
 Mail servers use it as one identity signal when deciding whether a sending server looks legitimate.
-This checker reviews the PTR record for an IP or mail-server host and explains whether the result looks missing, generic, or mismatched.
+The reverse DNS PTR checker reviews the PTR record for an IP or mail-server host and explains whether the PTR result looks missing, generic, or mismatched.
 Read [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md#steps) for the basic concepts.

 PTR matters most when you run your own SMTP server, use a dedicated IP, or are investigating delivery errors that mention server identity.
-If you use a shared email delivery service, the provider often manages PTR for its own sending IPs.
+If you use a shared email delivery service, that service often manages PTR for its own sending IPs.
 Use [Dedicated and Shared Sending IPs](https://mailrith.com/guides/dedicated-and-shared-ips.md#steps) to understand who controls the IP identity and when you need to ask for a fix.

 - IPv4 input or domain mail-server IP discovery